 You will see the ‘Expiration date’ column update with the new expiration date of the device if you were to assign that license(s).

 Select ‘Next’ and you will be prompted with a success screen.

 You can then navigate to the ‘Licenses’ tab in ‘Licensing & Inventory’ to see the licenses have been assigned to the devices selected.

 Note: You may need to refresh the page for the changes to appear in the table.

 Note: For every license type (e.g. switch, wireless) or state (e.g. unused, unused active), there will be a separate step to assign the licenses.

 To undo the assignment, select the license(s) and then select 'Undo queue' from the 'Individual actions' dropdown in the upper right corner of the table.

 You will have 7 days to undo a license action.
-After the 7 days, the license will be glued to the active license on the device.
+After 7 days, the license will be glued to the active license on the device.
 If you wish to move the license at a later time, you can only move all the time remaining to an unlicensed device.
 For example, if you added a 1-year license device that had a license with 6 months remaining, you would have to move the entire 18 months (1-year + 6 months) to a device without a license.
-Only within the 7 day period, can you 'unqueue' or move the 1-year license to another device.
+Only within the 7-day period, can you 'unqueue' or move the 1-year license to another device.

-To view license and devices changes, navigate to the 'Overview' tab on the 'Licensing & inventory' page.
+To view license and device changes, navigate to the 'Overview' tab on the 'Licensing & inventory' page.
 At the bottom, there will be an 'Inventory change log' that will display the last 7 actions.
 To view more, you can navigate to the full change log.

 Renewing a Sub-Set of Devices (Partial Renewal)